Hecktagon/startup/README.md

 # **Step 1 HTML:**

 The initial implementation of the HTML has a few differences from the original plan.
-Upon seeing how complex it will be to design this website, I decided to focus on the flashcards portion of the website, and will add other features, like a chat and vocab lessons if time permits.
+Upon seeing how complex it will be to design this website, I decided to focus on the flashcards portion of the website, and will add other features, like a chat and vocab lessons if time permits. p.s. sorry my files are disgustingly disorganised, it was the only way I could get my images to display on the website.

 My site now contains a login page, a home page with paths to a settings and main vocab page, a vocab sets page, a flashcard set maker page, and a flashcard page.